SD › Lombok Best Family Hotels

 Luxury and location, with sublime beach and family-friendly facilities.
 Although the design of the three-level block of rooms may appear bland, it doesn’t feel overbuilt or overcrowded, but some rooms are close to the main road.
 The ‘deluxe seaside’ rooms feature connecting doors, a wooden floor and plenty of seating, but the balcony is smallish.
 The ‘family grand suites’ are oversized, with a boardroom-style dining table (but no kitchen) and two extensive balconies overlooking the pool.
 Perhaps more appealing to families are the two-bedroom ‘beachfront villas’ with a private pool and separate bathrooms.
 The beach is particularly enticing, while the lagoon-shaped pool and decking is completely encircled by shady palms.
 There’s no kids’ club, but the children’s pool does have a modest waterslide.
 The family can also use the floodlit tennis courts, enjoy water sports and become involved in the resort’s turtle conservation and release program.
 Located on the outskirts of Senggigi, the Sheraton is still within walking distance of numerous cafés/shops and the art market, but distant from nightclubs.

-4. Kila Senggigi Beach – Senggigi
+4. Merumatta – Senggigi

 Affordable rooms and luxury villas in prime location.
 Senggigi’s first and largest resort seems a little dated but plans for renovations are underway.
 The standard rooms facing the sea or extensive gardens are functional, while the ‘garden bungalows’ offer more seclusion but face the noisy public beach – and these can all accommodate one extra child.
-The adjacent Pool Villa Club has two-storey villas with direct access to the extensive lagoon-style pool.
+The adjacent Pool Villa Club has two-story villas with direct access to the extensive lagoon-style pool.
 The huge living/dining/kitchen area downstairs has another bathroom and is spacious enough for two single fold-up beds.
 Most of the beachfront is rocky or lined with fishing boats, but there’s enough sand and sea for all, and the pools are enormous.
 The main road, with seemingly endless cafés and shops, is a two-minute walk, although the side-street to the resort is lined with noisy nightclubs.
-Activities available to all guests include tennis, basketball and snorkelling (just offshore), as well as other water sports.
+Activities available to all guests include tennis, basketball and snorkeling (just offshore), as well as other water sports.
 The Bejalang Kids’ Club offers little more than a few balls, video games and bicycles, and child-minding is available.

-5. Holiday Resort Lombok – near Senggigi
+5. Holiday Resort – near Senggigi

 Spacious Bali-style resort with family-friendly amenities.
 Only 10 minutes by taxi from Senggigi, this is one of very few on Lombok that actively encourages families and features a layout reminiscent of Bali, such as tropical gardens and a massive lagoon-shaped pool with ‘islands’.
 Some ‘ocean view’ rooms have connecting doors, but all are crammed with funky art and furnishings that detract significantly from the ambience.
 Equally inappropriate décor can be found in the ‘garden chalets’ and ‘beach bungalows’, although the two-bedroom ‘family suites’ with separate bathrooms and a kitchenette are more traditional and functional.
 And beware of the newer and less appealing rooms on the other side of the road that suffer from traffic noise.
 Numerous activities are offered, such as tennis, bike tours and pony rides, while the onsite dive centre can also arrange water sports.
 The Sea World Kids’ Club, games room and playground are disappointing, but child-minding is available and the ‘family package’ rates are good value.
 The beach is wide, undeveloped and lacks shade.